theHdd4/TrinityFastAPIDjangoReact/README.md

   ```

   The root domain (`quantmatrixai.com`) only serves the static frontend via
   Nginx.
-Requests to `/api/` paths will return **405** unless they are proxied to
+When `VITE_BACKEND_ORIGIN` is not provided the frontend automatically
-  the Django backend or you use the `admin` subdomain.
-Configure Nginx as shown
+  switches API calls to the `admin` subdomain.
+Configure Nginx as shown in
-  in `TrinityFrontend/nginx.conf` if hosting at the root domain, or set
-  `VITE_BACKEND_ORIGIN` explicitly when using a separate backend domain.
+  `TrinityFrontend/nginx.conf` if you want to proxy `/api/` paths instead.

 Docker and Node.js must be installed locally.
 The Python dependencies listed in
 `TrinityBackendDjango/requirements.txt` and